Hyingerrr/hymailer/README.md

 # Installation
 The preferred way to install this extension is through composer.

-Either run
+run

-php composer.phar require --prefer-dist yiisoft/yii2-redis:"~2.0.0"
+php composer.phar require --prefer-dist hymailer/mailerqueue

-or add

-"yiisoft/yii2-redis": "~2.0.0"

 to the require section of your composer.json.